udacity/RuBot/README.md

 The program is already setup to be tracking your teams metrics via segment / chartio integration.
 You will however need to invite your bot user into each channel that you want to run analytics on.

 Your teams separating factor is the `ndkey` value in the tracks and indentifies sent to segment.
-This is automatically configured for you in the Customize step above.
+This is automatically configured in the Customize step above.

 ## Contributors